syncfusion-content/blazor-docs/blazor/diagram/layout/flowchart-layout.md

 ![Blazor Flowchart layout diagram](../images/Flowchart_CustomYesOrNoBranches.png)

-You can download a complete working sample from `GitHub`.
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Layout/FlowchartLayout/CustomYesOrNoBranch).

 ## How to update the spacing between nodes